What should I know about Disability Support Services?

 When can a student register with Disability Support Services?

 It is recommended students apply with Disability Support Services (DSS) prior to the start of the semester after registering for classes.
-Students may, however, register with DSS at any point during the semester.

 Please note: Accommodations are not retroactive.
 Once established, accommodations are for that date forward.